GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/vm-migration/host-target-sharedvpc/README.md

 <!-- END TFDOC -->
 ## Manual Steps
-Once this example is deployed the M4CE [m4ce_gmanaged_service_account](https://cloud.google.com/migrate/compute-engine/docs/5.0/how-to/target-sa-compute-engine#configuring_the_default_service_account) has to be configured to grant the access to the shared VPC and allow the deploy of Compute Engine instances as the result of the migration.
+Once this blueprint is deployed the M4CE [m4ce_gmanaged_service_account](https://cloud.google.com/migrate/compute-engine/docs/5.0/how-to/target-sa-compute-engine#configuring_the_default_service_account) has to be configured to grant the access to the shared VPC and allow the deploy of Compute Engine instances as the result of the migration.